Suyash-Gaurav/ADP_codes/README.md

 ![Framework](https://img.shields.io/badge/HuggingFace_Transformers-4.45+-orange)
 ![PEFT](https://img.shields.io/badge/PEFT-LoRA-green)

-**AdaRank** is an experimental implementation of adaptive-rank LoRA fine-tuning, inspired by the theoretical framework from the paper *"AdpRank: Adaptive Rank Fine-Tuning through Controlled Overparameterization and Double-Descent Dynamics (My Underdrad Thesis)"*.
+**AdaRank** is an experimental implementation of adaptive-rank LoRA fine-tuning, inspired by the theoretical framework from the paper *"AdpRank: Adaptive Rank Fine-Tuning through Controlled Overparameterization and Double-Descent Dynamics"*.

 This repository contains a lightweight, working prototype tested specifically on the **MRPC** (Microsoft Research Paraphrase Corpus) task from GLUE using **T5-base** as the backbone.
 The goal is to demonstrate the core idea: dynamically increasing LoRA rank during training when loss plateaus, allowing temporary overparameterization to exploit potential generalization benefits from the "second descent" regime, followed by continued training at the higher rank.